About

 Nominating Committees

 1. Composition.
-The Nominating Committee shall consist of the Immediate Past Chair as Committee Chair, if willing and able to serve, and otherwise the most recent Immediate Past Chair willing and able to serve, and a minimum of two association members appointed by the Committee Chair.
-No more than one member shall be a member of the same chapter.
-At least one member shall not be a Board member.
-If a member of the Nominating Committee becomes a candidate for office, that member must resign from the Nominating Committee.
+The Nominating Committee shall consist of the current Chair of the Board, the Immediate Past Chair, and at least two (2) additional Association members appointed by the Committee Chair.
+No more than one member shall be from the same chapter.
+At least one (1) member shall not be a Director.
+Any member of the Nominating Committee who becomes a candidate for office shall immediately resign from the Committee.
+The Nominating Committee Chair will be the Immediate Past Chair.

 Section 4.